 - Computing and authorizing grant amounts based on financial and family status.
 Computing CalWORK’s budgets, Medi-Cal budgets, General Assistance budgets, and Food Stamps in order to calculate grants.

 - Reviewing and explaining to clients public assistance amounts and authorizing payment of monthly benefits.

 - Providing information and making routine referrals to resources available through the County and within the community for clients desiring or needing services.
-In some cases, Eligibility Workers also refer clients to and communicate with Social Workers and other staff to coordinate family services.
+In some cases, Eligibility Specialists also refer clients to and communicate with Social Workers and other staff to coordinate family services.

 - Keeping up to date on changes in rules, laws, procedures, etc. that affect processing timelines.